wavefrontHQ/docs/pages/doc/sources_managing.md

 If you don't see metrics in charts that filter by source, you can examine sources in the Source browser.

-{% include note.html content="In contrast to metrics, Wavefront doesn't filter out sources that are older than 4 weeks. " %}
+{% include note.html content="In the Sources browser Wavefront doesn't filter out sources that are older than 4 weeks." %}

 ### Step 1: Find a Source